 • The errors channel: route Java exceptions through a service payload’s errors: field as typed data.

-• Wire external Java code: the shared mechanics for @service, @externalField, @tableMethod, @condition, @sourceRow, @enum, and @record.
+• Wire external Java code: the shared mechanics for @service, @externalField, @tableMethod, @condition, @sourceRow, and @enum.

 • Federation key fields: declare entity keys with @key, layer them onto @node types, and stub non-resolvable entities owned by another subgraph.